jina-ai/examples/README.md

 </table>

-## Adding test for examples
+## Adding Tests for Examples

-You are highly encouraged to add a test for the example so that we know if the example is broken in the future.
-Steps for making test for examples
+You are highly encouraged to add a test for your example so that we will be alerted if it breaks in the future:

 1. Put your test data in the `tests` folder.
-The test data can be a few text sentences or images or audio samples
+The test data can be a few text sentences, images or audio samples
-2. Create the `test_[your_example].py` in the `tests` folder.
-Add your test cases to the `tests` file with meaningful asserts depending on example input & output
+2. Create `test_[your_example].py` in the `tests` folder.
+Add your test cases to the `tests` file with meaningful asserts depending on example input and output
 3. Run the test locally to confirm before pushing with [pytest](https://docs.pytest.org/en/stable/contents.html)
-4. Add your example folder name to `path` variable in `matrix` of `.github/worflows/ci.yml`.
-This will trigger your example test on creating pull request.
+4. Add your example folder name to the `path` variable in `matrix` of `.github/worflows/ci.yml`.
+This will trigger your example test on creating a pull request.

 ### Tips

-- For references, check out `tests` folder from [southpark example](https://github.com/jina-ai/examples/tree/master/southpark-search/tests) if your data is about texts and [object search example](https://github.com/jina-ai/examples/tree/master/object-search/tests) for images
+- For reference, check out the `tests` folder from [South Park example](https://github.com/jina-ai/examples/tree/master/southpark-search/tests) if your data is about text and [object search example](https://github.com/jina-ai/examples/tree/master/object-search/tests) for images.
 - Try using the original example function by importing them to the test.
-Avoid any modifications to original flow or logic.
+Avoid any modifications to original Flow or logic.
 - Use the [pytest fixture](https://docs.pytest.org/en/stable/fixture.html) `tmpdir` for temporary directory

 ## Community